GRJY/BookFy-Virtual-Library-Management-Application/README.markdown

 # BookFy - Virtual Library Management Application

 ## Overview
 BookFy is a web application crafted to empower book enthusiasts to manage their physical book collections digitally.
 Developed as a capstone project at Beykent University, BookFy provides an intuitive platform for organizing books, tracking reading progress, and fostering community engagement through social features.
 With seamless integration of the OpenLibrary API, dynamic reading statistics, and a responsive design, BookFy enhances the reading experience for users worldwide.
-Experience the live application at [https://bookfy.com.tr](https://bookfy.com.tr).

 ## Features
 - **Book Management**: Create custom libraries, add/edit/delete books, and categorize them by genre, author, or reading status ("Read", "Reading", "To Read").